Create site in current directory $ cobalt init # Create site in `myBlog` sub-directory $ cobalt init myBlog

 .

-order to keep them in a chronological order.
-This can be turn off in the configuration
+filename in order to keep them in chronological order.
+This can be disabled by manually

 build